Kinyugo/odewel/README.md

 :warning: A few things to keep in mind: :warning:

 - The library only supports PyTorch models.
+Support for other libraries will be added in the future.

 - When using odewei, all weights are initialized on the meta device without any data.
 Therefore, to ensure a correct forward pass, the required tensor must be set as a parameter or buffer and must be included in the weight mapping returned by the `weights_loader_fn`.